 Illiberal religious influence on social issues

 Although Colombia has a solid framework for secularism, the secular state is still in the process of consolidation.
-The state has not been able to completely separate itself from religion, especially from the Catholic Church.
+The State has not been able to completely separate itself from religion, especially from the Catholic Church.

 Pressure from religious groups has increased in the last decade.
 These groups have been advocating against state secularism, thereby threatening the rights of religious and sexual minorities, women and non-religious individuals.

-LGBTQ+ rights
+LGBTI+ rights

 Abortion